Author: Albert Green Jr.

 "You won't win," the woman answered in an almost musical yet very sinister tone.
 "We won't allow it."
 With those final words moved to support her children, the blades dispatching Turok-Han left and right.

 Kennedy was thankful for the quick relief.
-Some unknowns had entered the fray and she was fighting alongside of a young man about her age maybe a bit younger.
+Some unknowns had entered the fray and she was fighting alongside of a young man about her age maybe a bit older by about a year.
 He was obviously human, somewhat plump and the new slayer assumed that he was probably useless in this kind of fight.
 He was foolish to come here and now he had to fend for himself because she had no time to protect fools.
 But looks were deceiving as she quickly discovered.
 His movements, although crude and graceless to her eyes were nevertheless extremely effective.
+What she assumed to be fat was in fact muscle.

 Every stroke of his axe caused damage or destruction and he wasted no effort in his attacks.
-In fact he was as good as Xander if not better, despite being a mere human.
-The largest vampire she'd seen yet had rushed him only to be sliced into bits before crumbling into dust with a style that belied his seemingly crude technique.
-The axe itself was beautiful.
+In fact he was as good as Xander in fact better, despite being a mere human.
+The largest vampire she'd seen yet had rushed him only to be sliced into bits before crumbling into dust with the young man using a style that belied his seemingly crude technique.
+The axe itself was a thing of beauty.
 A vicious looking thing, it was made of iron with a silver coating.
-There were markings on it, runes of some type she guessed and Kennedy's jealousy flared as she glanced lustfully at a weapon she could easily be using at the moment, instead of him.
+There were markings etched into it, runes of some type she guessed and Kennedy's jealousy flared as she glanced lustfully at a weapon she could easily use at the moment, instead of him.

 Smelling fresh blood, several other Turok-Han rushed towards the impeding meal only to be engaged by the two human siblings and an enraged Buffy.
-Buffy started swinging the scythe at a speed so fast that any normal person would only see the weapon as a blur.
+The Slayer started swinging the scythe at a speed so fast that any normal person would only see the weapon as a blur.
 But to her shock, the strange dark-haired girl had matched her ferocity with her own blade that sung with the wind.
-The girl was strong, had excellent technique, and was very experienced.
-She was as good as Faith on her best day.
-But she wasn't one of the potentials and her style showed that she had far too much experience killing things.
+The girl was strong, had excellent technique, and was obviously very experienced in the use of her weapon.
+Buffy judges that the young woman was as good as Faith on her best day.
+But she wasn't one of the potentials that Buffy knew of and the unknown's style showed that she had far too much experience killing things.

 "What are you?" demanded Buffy as both of them found themselves back to back against the encroaching enemy.